Case Study — University

 to fake government calls.

 Scammers posed as Chinese police, IRS agents, and DHS officials.
 Threats of arrest and deportation.
 Payments by wire and gift card.
 The suss.
-API scores this attack at 89% risk before the student ever picks up the phone.
+API scores this attack before the student ever picks up the phone.

 International students are the single most targeted population on any campus.
 Here is how suss. intervenes at the moment of contact.